I Can’t Pay My Bills

 Food: Whatever else, you must feed yourself and your family.

 Housing: The roof over your head.
 Home, sweet home.
 The proverbial castle.
-If you think you might miss a mortgage payment, contact your lender about hardship options.
+If you think you might miss a mortgage payment or can’t afford your mortgage, contact your lender about hardship options.
 As noted above, HUD, as well as the FHA, have programs to help homeowners avoid losing their house.
 HUD’s “Avoiding Foreclosure” website has a variety of options and resources.
 Many states, too, have programs under a variety of umbrellas, from free or low-cost legal help, to forbearance programs.
 Because states do things differently, the best way to find out is search your state’s name and “avoiding foreclosure,” or call your state housing authority, which will guide you to the right place.

 Utilities: Power (electric and, sometimes, gas) and water are fundamental to human existence.
 The U.S. government’s “Help With Bills” website has resources to help people who are falling behind on their utility bills – and other financial issues.